ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 = I'm using the Thumbnails display.
 How can I change the thumbnail size? =

+As of YARPP 5.19.0, YARPP usually defaults to using WordPress' default thumbnail size.
+This can be changed to another thumbnail size using the YARPP setting "Thumbnail Size".

+However, if you used YARPP before 5.19.0, or your theme defines a "yarpp-thumbnail" size, the default is the "yarpp-thumbnail".

-The default YARPP thumbnail size is 120px by 120px.
-The thumbnail size can be specified programmatically by adding `add_image_size('yarpp-thumbnail', $width, $height, true);` to your theme's `functions.php` file with appropriate width and height variables.
-In the future I may add some UI to the settings to also set this.
-Feedback is requested on whether this is a good idea.
+To change "yarpp-thumbnail" size, add `add_image_size('yarpp-thumbnail', $width, $height, true);` to your theme's `functions.php` file with appropriate width and height variables.

+When you do this, make sure you also set the YARPP setting "Thumbnail Size" to "yarpp-thumbnail".

 Each time you change YARPP's thumbnail dimensions like this, you will probably want to have WordPress regenerate appropriate sized thumbnails for all of your images.
 I highly recommend the [Regenerate Thumbnails](https://wordpress.org/extend/plugins/regenerate-thumbnails/) plugin for this purpose.